COVID-19 Vaccination Programme questions and answers

 8. Are there any precautions I need to take before or after I receive the vaccine?

 You should follow existing advice to reduce the spread of COVID-19 as this will enable you to avoid becoming ill with COVID-19 or other respiratory illnesses, before and after vaccination.
-Wear a face covering and adhere to social distancing when attending the Vaccine Clinic.
-Your vaccinator will provide advice on how long you need to wait after the vaccine before going home and any other important information.
-Don’t forget to bring your photo ID when attending for your vaccination.
+Your vaccinator will provide advice on how long you may need to wait after the vaccine before going home and any other important information.
+Don’t forget to bring your proof of eligibility along to your appointment (for example a letter from your doctor, or photo ID).

 9. Is it a live vaccine?

-None of the COVID-19 vaccines currently approved for use in the UK are live vaccines.
-They are therefore suitable to use in people who are immunosuppressed, although their immune system may not respond as well and other measures to reduce risk will need to continue to be observed.
+None of the COVID-19 vaccines currently approved for use in Northern Ireland are live vaccines.
+They are therefore suitable to use in people who are pregnant and those who are immunosuppressed, although those with a weakened immune system may not respond as well and other measures to reduce risk will need to continue to be observed.

 10. What’s in the vaccines?